 Judy Wong, Ph.D.

 Dr. Wong (PSY27831) received her Ph.D. in Clinical Psychology at Temple University under the mentorship of Dr. Richard Heimberg, a leader in the field of CBT and social anxiety.
 Dr. Wong completed her clinical internship at the San Francisco VA, and her first postdoctoral fellowship at Stanford University’s School of Medicine.
-She is currently completing a second postdoctoral fellowship at the VA Palo Alto, where she is working to develop additional expertise in conducting couples therapy.
-In addition to providing individual and couples therapy, Dr. Wong supervises doctoral students in their clinical training at the VA Palo Alto.
+She completed a second postdoctoral fellowship at the VA Palo Alto, where she developed additional expertise in conducting couples therapy.
+In addition to providing individual and couples therapy, Dr. Wong is a clinical supervisor at the Wright Institute Berkeley CBT Clinic.

-In her clinical practice, Dr. Wong specializes in implementing evidence-based treatments, such as cognitive-behavioral therapy (CBT) and Acceptance and Commitment Therapy (ACT), in treating adults with anxiety disorders.
+In her clinical practice, Dr. Wong specializes in implementing evidence-based treatments, such as cognitive-behavioral therapy (CBT) and Acceptance and Commitment Therapy (ACT), in treating adults with anxiety disorder.
 Her approach to therapy aims to help clients better understand and manage their anxiety so that they can lead more fulfilling and meaningful lives.
+She also specializes in working with couples, and has experience in Structural Family Therapy, Emotionally Focused Couples Therapy (EFT), and Integrative Behavioral Couples Therapy (IBCT).

 Wong, J., Morrison, A. S., Heimberg, R. G., Goldin, P., & Gross, J. J. (2014) Implicit associations in social anxiety disorder.
 Journal of Anxiety Disorders.